Minkowski content and fractal Euler characteristic for conformal graph directed systems: Main Results

-\begin{rmk} \begin{enumerate} \item The sums occurring in \cref{existencecondition} are in fact finite sums. \item Equation \Cref{existencecondition} not only implies the existence of the Minkowski content but also that $\underline{C}_0^f(F,\mathbb R)=\overline{C}_0^f(F,\mathbb R)$ (see the proof of \cref{conformalMinkowski}\ref{conformalMinkowski:lattice}). \end{enumerate} \end{rmk} An example of a lattice limit set of a cGDS, which satisfies \cref{existencecondition} and thus is Minkowski measurable, is given in \Cref{thexample}.
-However, in the special case, when the maps $\phi_e$ of the cGDS are similarities, \cref{existencecondition} cannot be satisfied.
-In this case it even turns out, that the limit set $F$ is Minkowski measurable if and only if the system is non-lattice.
-This provides an important extension of the result for self-similar sets given in \cite{LapPom,Falconer_Minkowski,Lapidus_Frankenhuysen_Springer} and is reflected in the following theorem (see \cref{defn:CIFS} for the definition of a self-similar set).

-\begin{thm}[sGDS -- Fractal Curvature Measures] Suppose that $\Phi$ is an sGDS.
-Assume that $\leb^1(F)=0$ and let $\eigenf_{-\mdim\xi}$ denote the unique strictly positive eigenfunction with eigenvalue one of the Perron-Frobenius operator for the potential function $-\mdim\xi$ (see \cref{sec:PF}).
-Then, additionally to the statements of \cref{curvatureresult}, the following hold. \begin{enumerate} \item The constant $c$ from \cref{constantthm} simplifies to the finite sum
+\begin{theorem}[sGDS] Suppose that $\Phi$ is an sGDS.
+Assume that $\leb^1(F)=0$ and let $\eigenf_{-\mdim\xi}$ denote the unique strictly positive eigenfunction with eigenvalue one of the Perron-Frobenius operator for the potential function $-\mdim\xi$ (see Sec.~\ref{sec:PF}).
+Then, additionally to the statements of Thm.~\ref{thm:curvatureresult}, the following hold. \begin{enumerate} \item The constant $c$ from \eqref{eq:constantthm} simplifies to the finite sum

 which is independent of the choice of $\om^v\in I_v^{\infty}$. \item If $\xi$ is lattice, then the following holds.
-For $k\in\{0,1\}$ and for every Borel set $B\subseteq\mathbb R$ for which $F\cap B$ is a non-empty finite union of sets of the form $\bij[\om]$, where $\om\in E_A^*$, and for which $F_{\e}\cap B=(F\cap B)_{\e}$ for all sufficiently small $\e>0$ we have that
+For $k\in\{0,1\}$ and for every Borel set $B\subseteq\mathbb R$ for which $F\cap B$ is a non-empty finite union of sets of the form $\bij[\om]$, where $\om\in E_A^*$, and for which $F_{\eps}\cap B=(F\cap B)_{\eps}$ for all sufficiently small $\eps>0$ we have that